sympa-community/sympa/src/smtpc/smtpc.1.md

     Enables support for SMTPUTF8 extension.
-    **smtpc** detects valid UTF-8 sequence in envelope and message header, then requests this extension as neccessity.
+    **smtpc** detects valid UTF-8 sequence in envelope and message header, then requests this extension as necessity.

 * `-V` _envid_, `-V`_envid_

-    Specifys envelope ID.
+    Specifies envelope ID.

 * `--verbose`